 - Make sure you have a suitable carrier, box or container for your pet.

 - Prepare your pet for the flight.
 For example, familiarise it with the pet carrier or container already in advance.

 - Please check in for your flight at our check-in desk instead of using the self-service channels.

 Can I travel to my destination with a pet?

 Different countries have different regulations regarding travelling with pets.
 Some countries may have entry limitations for certain animals or breeds.
 We recommend that you find out the specific regulations for your destination from the nearest consulate or embassy.

 When travelling to or via certain countries, you can only ship pets as cargo, meaning that your pet is not travelling with you.
 Such countries are, for example, Great Britain, Hong Kong, United Arab Emirates and Australia.
-Also, if you are travelling from outside the EU to/via Ireland, pets can only be shipped as cargo.

 Pets in the cabin or hold or shipped as cargo?